Top 3 EQ Questions for 2021

 His theory is that after meeting our needs to be alive (physiological) and stay alive (safety & security), our next most profound human needs are for belonging & acceptance.

-Ascending this level can take years, or decades in my case.
+Ascending this level can take years, or even decades.

 We do this by getting real about shame: the ‘S’ word - a visceral word; with equally intense feelings ascribed to the emotion.